Thursday, January 23, 2025

 Since then, I have been busy with the final arrangements, cleaning out the family house and settling the estate.
 There is a lot to do, and it hasn’t left much time for paddling.

 I was a presenter at the Introduction to Canoe Camping session put on by the NH/AMC yesterday.
 Working on my presentation was a nice distraction from everything else that was going on.
-The turn-out for the session was great, and it was fun to catch up with so many old friends and to meet so many new ones.
+The turn-out for the session was great, and it was fun to catch up with so many old friends and meet some new ones.
 It would be a great thing for RICKA to do and I think we would get a good turn out as well.

 Talking about paddling is one thing, but I still wanted to get out to do some paddling, so today seemed like the day.
 With a snow storm predicted for tonight, it was cloudy and gray, but the temperatures were up in the 40’s.
 My first thought was to head to River Island Park, but the river was low.
 Instead, I decided to paddle below the Manville Dam.